Office of Field Placement and Licensure

 Online Master's Degree

 Emporia State University’s Master of Education in Teaching helps teachers, library/media specialists, and school counselors develop their skills and knowledge of teaching.
 The Master of Education in Teaching degree does not lead to a teaching license or any additional endorsements to a license.
 The Master of Education in Teaching is a 36 credit hour program which can be completed online.
 It is for any teacher who wants to obtain a masters in education.
-For individuals who are in the Alternate Route Program or the Post Baccalaureate for Alternate Route Program at Emporia State University, the 21 credits earned in that program all count toward the 36 hours needed for this degree.
+For individuals who are in the Restricted License Program at Emporia State University, the 21 credits earned in that program all count toward the 36 hours needed for this degree.

 ESU is ranked among the top teacher preparation universities in the nation and education faculty teach these courses